Back to Guides

 Why Form 8621 matters in the Golden Visa context

 For Americans, the investment decision is rarely only about eligibility, return profile, or brand narrative.
-It also has to be filtered through U.S. tax reporting logic, and Form 8621 becomes part of that discussion whenever PFIC treatment may be on the table.
+It also has to be filtered through U.S. financial reporting logic, and Form 8621 becomes part of that discussion whenever PFIC treatment may be on the table.

-That does not mean every reader needs a technical tax memo on day one.
+That does not mean every reader needs a technical financial memo on day one.
 It means they need enough context to understand why early coordination with qualified advisors can materially change how a fund option is evaluated.

 Chapter 02